-Victoria’s Secret is an American brand, and was launched in 1977 when the American businessman, Roy Raymond, decided to create a women’s underwear store where male customers could feel comfortable buying lingerie for their partner.
+The American brand was launched in 1977 when the American businessman, Roy Raymond, decided to create a women’s underwear store where male customers could feel comfortable buying lingerie for their partner.
 It was not until 2012 that the brand – and its subsidiaries – arrived in the UK.
 The first Victoria’s Secret store was 22,000 square feet in size and opened its doors on New Bond Street in London.
-Today, there are more than 1,100 Victoria’s Secret stores across the globe.
+Today, there are more than 1,143 Victoria’s Secret stores across the globe.

 Unfortunately for entrepreneurs, Victoria’s Secret does not operate a franchise model.
 Its retail outlets are all company-owned stores, so there is no way to open a retail business under the lingerie giant’s brand name.

 If you’re still determined to become a part of the Victoria’s Secret brand any way you can, you might want to consider joining its leadership team or corporate team.
 If you’re new to business ownership or the lingerie industry, seeking a role like this could be a good idea before diving straight into franchising.

 Industry leader 77 percent of consumers aged between 16 and 24 say that they would shop at Victoria’s Secret

 The lingerie industry is an exciting place to be at the moment.
 Significant change is occurring due to many retailers overhauling their marketing strategies to respond to consumer demand for inclusivity and equality.
 This is all in light of the revolution surrounding body positivity.

 Investors could also put their hard-earned cash into a clothing and accessories franchise, or a toiletries and cosmetics business.
 What’s clear is that this is a hugely varied industry that holds plenty of potential for those willing to put in the effort.